nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/20250222_python_tdd.md

 ```
 pytest test/test_ner_client.py::TestNerClient::test_get_ents_returns_dictionary_given_empty_string_causes_empty_spacy_doc_ents
 ```
 ^ Hint: You can use tab completion along the way.
 Remember to use the double-colons `::` after the `.py` file.
-First set of `::` specifies the test class name and the second one to specifies the test name.
+First set of `::` specifies the test class name and the second specifies the test name.

 ## What I learnt: Another way to run a single test.